aws-samples/aws-serverless-workshops/Auth/0_GettingStarted/README.md

 1. It will take a few minutes for the Stack to create.
 Choose the **Stack Info** tab to go to the overall stack status page and wait until the stack is fully launched and shows a status of *CREATE_COMPLETE*.
 Click the refresh icon periodically to see progress update.

 1. With the *WildRydes-Cloud9* stack selected, click on the **Outputs** tab and copy the value shown for the *Cloud9IDE* to the clipboard.
-Browse to that URL in a new browswer tab to load your IDE environment.
+Browse to that URL in a new browser tab to load your IDE environment.

 	> Note: When you launch the stack, CloudFormation deploys a nested CloudFormation stack to launch the Cloud9 resources.
 You can safely ignore that template which is prefixed with "aws-cloud9-WildRydes-".